Table of Contents

-It can be determined by using basic statics equation only.
+It can be determined by using basic statics equations only.
 An equilibrium condition is enough to analyze the structure.
 The bending moment and shear force produce at any section are independent of the cross-section, moment of inertia, or property of the material used.

-Example; simply supported beam, cantilever beam, etc.
+For example; simply supported beam, cantilever beam, etc.

 ii.
 Statically Indeterminate

 It needs an extra equation or other material property like deformation for its analysis.
 The condition of equilibrium is not enough to determine the structure.
-The bending moment and shear force developed are dependent on cross-section, the moment of inertia, and the property of the material used.
+The bending moment and shear force developed are dependent on the cross-section, the moment of inertia, and the property of the material used.

-Example; Fixed-beam, continuous beam, etc.
+For example; Fixed-beam, continuous beam, etc.